opencog/atomspace/opencog/persist/gearman/README.md

     the indicated worker.

 == Implenetation status

-Currently working:
+Here's what you can curently do:

-1. A particular thread of cogserver is put in slave mode giving the ip of master (on same machine this will be localhost)
+1. A particular thread can be put into worker mode, giving the IP address of the gearmand job server that should be contacted to get work requests.

-2. From another machine or cogserver thread  we send a scheme program string to the slave.
-The call blocks until the slave finishes and returns.

-3. The slave takes scheme code from master which is supposed to return a handle as a result. [the scheme code should push atom results to backing store if required]

-4. Slave runs the code in its thread and at completion gets uuid of the resulting handle and sends it back to master

-5. Master returns the uuid of the handle to the caller. [in case atoms were supposed to be pushed to backing store, retrieve from backing store]
+2. A scheme expression can be sent to a gearmand server, for evalaution.
+   The sender will block until the evaluation is complete, and a result is returned.

+3. The worker will fetch scheme expressions from the gearmand server, evaluate them, and return the result, as a string.

-Note: Current implementation has only been tested on a single machine with slave and master threads on same cogserver.
+The current implementation has only been tested on a single machine with both worker and master threads within the same process.